How to Talk to Your Child About Slow Processing Speed

 It also helps to remind your child of his talents and strengths.

-Many parents worry that talking to their child about his learning and attention issues or “labeling” them will make him feel worse.
+Many parents worry that talking to their child about his learning and thinking differences or “labeling” them will make him feel worse.
 But kids tend to take comfort in knowing there’s a reason—and a name—for their struggles.
-That’s especially true for kids with slow processing speed.
+That’s especially true for kids with

 It can be hard for kids to understand why it takes them so long to finish a test or answer a question.
 Even the term “slow processing speed” can be tricky to explain.

 Before you talk to your child, however, it’s important to know exactly where and how slow processing is impacting him.
 Slow processing speed